Skip to main content

 The clinical takeaway from this academic perspective is one of personalization and precision.
 The long-term cardiovascular outcome of any hormonal optimization strategy is not a predetermined lottery.
 It is an outcome influenced by a series of precise clinical decisions ∞ the choice of molecule (bioidentical vs. synthetic), the method of delivery (transdermal vs.

 oral), the dose, and, critically, the timing of initiation.
 For men, it involves careful titration to physiological levels while monitoring downstream metabolites.
-For women, it involves selecting the right combination of estradiol and progesterone to match their individual needs, initiated at a point in their life when the is most receptive to the hormones’ beneficial effects.
+For women, it involves selecting the right combination of estradiol and progesterone to match their individual needs, initiated at a point in their life when the cardiovascular system is most receptive to the hormones’ beneficial effects.
 This data-driven, mechanistic approach allows for the strategic use of hormonal therapies to support, rather than challenge, long-term cardiovascular health.

 References